Chapter 3:

 Alishia slowly edged toward the massive wooden door.

 Her hand trembled as she touched the handle.
-Each breath felt heavy; her body ached as if salt had been poured into her nerves.
-Her neck throbbed, her spine stiffened, and her stomach twisted as though her bones might give way.
-But worst of all… she was alone.
+Each breath felt heavy; her body ached as if salt had been poured into her wounds.
+Her neck throbbed, but worst of all… she was alone.
 Again.

 The house made that loneliness almost tangible.
 Ugly from the outside, it was worse inside—a place that seemed to pull the worst out of everyone who lived there.
-The air felt thick, as if a dozen unseen eyes were watching her.
+The air felt infected, as if this place had no happiness at all.

-The weak light of the flickering bulbs revealed peeling wallpaper and warped floorboards.
-The smell was worse—mold, sweat, and rotting food clung to the air, making her stomach twist tighter.
+A weak light of the flickering bulbs revealed peeling wallpaper and warped floorboards.
+The smell was worse—mold, sweat, and rotting food clung to the air, making her stomach twist.
 The walls were filthy, like the rest of the orphanage.
-Not many children lived here, but enough to bring in money.
-The adults didn’t care about the kids; they only cared about the fees.
+Not many children lived here, but enough to bring in money, the adults didn’t care about the kids; they only cared about the fees.

 Alishia took another careful step.
 Almost… in her room.

 She tilted her head to ease the ache in her neck and pressed her hand against her stomach.
-Her other hand groped along the wall, trembling with every step.
+Her other hand groped along the wall, every step a challenge.

 “Where do you think you’re going?”